LAAS-HRI/uwds3/README.md

 * Image display (topic : `other_view`)
 * MarkerArray display (topic : `tracks_markers`)

-you can monitor the output topic of type `SceneChangesStamped` by running:
+you can monitor the output topic of type `WorldStamped` by running:
 ```shell
 rostopic echo /tracks
 ```